hannahtillim/backprop-neural-network/README.md

 * TODO: The information will also be useful when, having decided on a final, good set of weights, one wishes to test them against another set of data without any further training.

 ## GRAPHING RESULTS
-In the folder 'Plots' there are some python scripts to plot the data.
+In the folder 'plot' there are some python scripts to plot the data.

 1. SB_plot.py
   * Usage: `python ./SB_plot.py Results.dat` after having edited the python file for the correct luminosity.